You are here

 In addition, providing the space for landward migration of coastal ecosystems in response to future sea level rise is also of critical importance to the ongoing survival of these important ecosystems.

 The state’s 1991 Policy on Coast Protection and New Coastal Development adopted a sea-level rise allowance of 0.3 metres by 2050 and 1 metre by 2100.
-Those allowances have been included in Development Plans.
+Those allowances have been included in Development Plans and will transition into the new planning and design code.

 Key planning policies/strategies